THECALLR/actions-nodejs-typescript/README.md

 You may now run attach-number-to-scenario.js
 ```

+If you get the following error: `ApiException: TRIAL_MODE`, it means you are in BUILD MODE and
+cannot purchase phone numbers.
+In this case, you may use the Callr dashboard to request a temporary
+number for testing purposes: https://api.callr.com/actions.

-### Attach the new number to the previously created scenario
+### Attach the new number to the previously created scenario (production accounts only)

 ```shell
 # npm run attach-number-to-scenario [number-id] [scenario-id]